marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/labels-as-values.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: labels as values, computed gotos, goto with computed label, address of a label

 .. _labels-as-values:

-.. index:: labels as values

-.. index:: computed gotos

-.. index:: goto with computed label

-.. index:: address of a label

 Labels as Values
 ****************